V/Line: As a government authority

 Other new coach services introduced were Warrnambool to Mount Gambier on 19 November 1984, Lang Lang to Inverloch on 9 December 1984, Warrnambool to Ballarat on 3 June 1985, Albury to Mildura and Dandenong to Cowes both on 2 September 1985, and Cobram to Shepparton and Melbourne to Shepparton both on 27 October 1985.

-On 27 April 1987, the Canberra Link service commenced.
+On 27 April 1987, the Canberra Link coach service commenced.
 A Mylon Motorways coach for Canberra connected with a train service from Melbourne at Wodonga.
 On the same date a service commenced from Mildura to Broken Hill, connecting off The Sunraysia.

 On 1 July 1994, the operation of some of V/Line's regional passenger services was contracted out to the private sector.
 Hoys Roadlines took over the Melbourne to Cobram service with trains operated under contract by V/Line to Shepparton with Hoys operating a road coach service beyond.
 The service from Melbourne to Warrnambool was operated by West Coast Railway who operated their own trains throughout.
 Both of these returned to being operated by V/Line in 2004.

-Rail services to Leongatha ceased on 24 July 1993, Bairnsdale, Cobram and Dimboola on 21 August 1993, Ararat on 27 May 1994 and Mildura on 13 September 1994.
+Passenger rail services to Leongatha ceased on 24 July 1993, Bairnsdale, Cobram and Dimboola on 21 August 1993, Mildura on 13 September 1993 and Ararat on 27 May 1994.

-In 1995, the freight and passenger rail divisions of V/Line were divided, with a new red, blue and white V/Line Passenger livery unveiled.
+In 1995, the freight and passenger rail divisions of V/Line were divided, with a new red, blue, and white livery for its passenger trains.
 This split was finalised on 1 July 1997 when separate management was brought in.
 On 1 July 1998, operation of the Stony Point line passed to Bayside Trains.
-V/Line continues to hire rolling stock to Metro Trains Melbourne to operate the service.
+V/Line continues to lend rolling stock to Metro Trains Melbourne to operate the service.

 Privatisation

 Freight Victoria

 V/Line Freight was sold to a consortium of RailAmerica, Fluor Daniel, Macquarie Bank and A Goninan & Co and rebranded as Freight Victoria effective from 1 May 1999.
 The sale included a 45-year lease of most regional track (passenger and freight), with responsibilities for track, signalling and level crossings, with access to passenger sections of track granted to V/Line Passenger.
 The state government had not wanted to sell rights to the track infrastructure, but was persuaded by bids by three primarily American consortia which argued greater efficiencies could be accomplished by vertical integration.
 After being renamed Freight Australia in March 2000, it was sold to Pacific National in August 2004.
 In May 2007 Pacific National sold the rail lease of the network back to VicTrack.